phileas-dev/python-escpos-guide/README.md

 ## Introduction

 This guide aims to **manipulate EPSON Receipt printers using Python**, and thus **generating custom receipts or tickets** using a specific library.
-We will be using the `TM-T20` as as example, though this guide should work with **any EPSON machine using an ESC / POS command system**.
+We will be using the `TM-T20` as as example, though this guide should work with **most EPSON printers using an ESC / POS command system**.

 ***